 How much sunscreen is enough?

 Does one bottle of sunscreen last you all summer?
 If so, you are definitely not applying enough.
-An adult needs about 35 grammes (about a handful or double the volume of a schnapps glass) to protect their whole body.
+An adult needs about 35 grammes (about a handful or 6 to 8 teaspoons) to protect their whole body.
 This means a standard-sized 200 ml bottle contains enough sunscreen for six applications.

 Tip: there is no such thing as "too much" sunscreen.
 It is better to apply more sunscreen if you are not sure.